damast93/Compass/README.md

 ## Language

-A Compass program consists of a sequence of statements, separated by commas, semicola or periods.
-A statement followed by `;` is *silenced*, meaning its result will not be drawn.
-Otherwise, its result will be displayed.
+A Compass program consists of a sequence of statements.
+The result of each statement is automatically drawn, depending on the current *display mode*.

-### Statements

-Statements have the following forms
+Compass allows the following types of statement

 1. **Named point definitions**